 6. Jackson Park

-Jackson Park is an exquisite South Side attraction home to gorgeous greenery, such as the Japanese-style Osaka Garden, and this is the perfect place to witness fall foliage in Chicago.
-This was also the site chosen for the World’s Columbian Exposition, which helped put Chicago on the map as a major city in 1893.
+Jackson Park is a beautiful South Side attraction that features stunning leafage, including the Japanese-style Osaka Garden.
+It’s the perfect spot to admire the fall foliage in Chicago.
+The park was also the chosen location for the World’s Columbian Exposition, which played a significant role in putting Chicago on the map as a major city in 1893.

 9. LaBagh Woods